QualitEye: Public and Privacy-preserving Gaze Data Quality Verification

-\paragraph{Problem statement} We consider a setup in which (i) a reference party $R$ owns a validation dataset and (ii) a data owner $O$ owns a gaze dataset.
-Each dataset includes the raw eye images with features $x_i^j$ along with their corresponding labels ${y_i^j}$, where $i$ denotes the data sample index and $j \in \{R, O\}$ denotes the party's id.
-In this paper, we present a most common leading gaze example - appearance-based gaze estimation with eye images and their corresponding gaze direction and head pose labels\footnote{Our approach is not limited to gaze estimation and can be extended to other gaze-based applications.
+Given our setup and formal definitions in Section \ref{sec:intro}, in this paper, we present a most common leading gaze example - appearance-based gaze estimation with eye images and their corresponding gaze direction and head pose labels\footnote{Our approach is not limited to gaze estimation and can be extended to other gaze-based applications.
 Nonetheless, we choose gaze estimation as our guiding example since it is the basic building block of gaze-based applications and has well-established publicly available datasets for evaluation.}.
 We assume a horizontal data distribution where each party's dataset includes different data samples, e.g. data of different participants and different numbers of samples.
 The data owner wishes to verify the quality of the gaze dataset with respect to the reference dataset to overcome the data collection and labelling problems mentioned above.

 We define the gaze dataset quality as the number of data samples (the image features and the corresponding labels) that comply with the reference dataset, i.e. the cardinality of the intersection set.
 More formally, the set of mismatching data samples would be $\{(x_i^O, y_i^O)| \exists (x_i^R, y_i^R) : x_i^O = x_i^R \land y_i^O \neq y_i^R\}$.